 ARE WE HIRING?
 You bet!
 We are hiring faculty in ALL of our centers in Massachusetts, New York, California and Malaysia.
 Faculty at our learning centers are also given first priority for openings that arise throughout the rest of our Axiom network of companies.

 Axiom's proprietary LEAP 3.0 program has been developed and tested over tens of thousands of student sessions in our Learning Laboratories.
-LEAP addresses a broad range of learning challenges (ADHD, Dyslexia, Cognitive Processing Delays, Executive Functioning Deficits and High Anxiety) more effectively (and less expensively) than any other program available by focusing on the underlying causes of learning challenges rather than just their symptoms.
+LEAPTM addresses a broad range of learning challenges (ADHD, Dyslexia, Cognitive Processing Delays, Executive Functioning Deficits and High Anxiety) more effectively (and less expensively) than any other program available by focusing on the underlying causes of learning challenges rather than just their symptoms.
 LEAP has already been piloted in schools in both the US and Asia and we are now rolling out programs for students in poor school districts and refugee settings.

 ARE WE HIRING?
 Definitely!
 We are looking for experienced salespeople to work with school districts and trainers/education specialists to support school districts as they use LEAP with their students.